JainendraDwivedi/BestInTest/README.md

 ## About The Project

-This is a kotlin based Android Project with 5 quiz questions and proper UI functioning.
+This is a kotlin based Android Project which facilitates the online tests and quizzes.

 ## Built With

 * [Kotlin](https://developer.android.com/kotlin)
 * [Android Studio](https://developer.android.com/studio)
+* Firebase
 * and more..

 ## Contributors